Equipment financing can be a versatile solution for businesses looking to acquire essential tools without stretching their budget too thin.

 Some businesses can get financed through banks or other lending institutions, while others may need to look into private funding sources or crowdfunding platforms.

-No matter your route, it’s important to have a well-crafted business plan and credit history that shows you’re a trustworthy borrower.
+No matter your route, having a well-crafted business plan and credit history is essential to show you're a trustworthy borrower.

-What credit score is needed for an equipment loan?
+What credit score do you need for an equipment loan?

 A credit score of 680 or higher is generally needed to get approved for an equipment loan.